TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 .. image:: images/add-venue-category.png

 To add or edit venue categories, go to the **Import Data** area (under Setup) then select **Add/Edit Venue Categories**.
 Note that this page will show all existing Venue Categories first before showing the blank forms that allow you to create new categories.
 Give your category a name (like "Step-free access"), assign it some venues, then click the "Save Venue Categories" button at the bottom of the page.

+If you are using venue rotation, there is a checkbox for whether the category should be used for this purpose.
+Rotation should be enabled for geographic categories, and not in categories such as for accessibility.

 Alternately you can add or edit a venue category by going to the **Edit Database** area (under Setup), scroll down to "Venues" and click "Venue categories".
 Then click the **+ Add venue category** button in the top-right of the page or click an existing item.

 Adding venue constraints
 ========================

-To add or edit venue constraints, go to the **Import Data** area (under Setup) then select **Add/Edit Venue Constraints**.
-Note that this page will show all existing Venue Constraints first before showing the blank forms that allow you to create new categories.
-Note that the "Constrainee ID" field should let you select from a dropdown or type in the name of an adjudicator, institution, or team (rather than having to lookup the exact ID).
+To add or edit venue constraints, go to the **Import Data** area (under Setup) then select **Add/Edit Venue Constraints** for the type of constraint.
+Note that this page will show all existing Venue Constraints first before showing the blank forms that allow you to create new constraints.

 .. image:: images/add-venue-constraint.png

-Alternately you can add or edit a venue category by going to the **Edit Database** area (under Setup), scroll down to "Venues" and click "Venue constraints".
-Then click the **+ Add venue category** button in the top-right of the page or click an existing item.
+Alternately you can add or edit a venue constraint by going to the **Edit Database** area (under Setup), scroll down to "Venues" and click "Venue constraints".
+Then click the **+ Add venue constraint** button in the top-right of the page or click an existing item.

 For each constraint, you need to specify four things: